 What is control risk?

-When control risk is assessed at maximum, the auditor must design substantive procedures that are sufficient on their own to reduce audit risk to an acceptably low level, without any reliance on internal controls.
+When control risk sits at maximum, substantive procedures must reduce audit risk to an acceptably low level on their own, without any reliance on internal controls.
 When control risk is assessed below maximum (because controls have been tested), the auditor can reduce the nature, timing, or extent of substantive procedures accordingly.

 Key Points